JetStarBlues/XV6/README2.md

 2\) Open GDB in a separate terminal.

-3\) In the GDB console, type `continue`.
+3\) In the GDB console, type `continue`:

 ```
 (gdb) continue
 ```

-If you get the message `The program is not being run`, it is likely because GDB failed to load the '.gdbinit' file in this repository.
+If you get the message `The program is not being run`, it is likely because GDB failed to load the _.gdbinit_ file in this repository.
 You can either:

-- Add the path to the file to your 'auto-load safe-path'.
+- Add the file to your 'auto-load safe-path'.
 Or,
 - Enter the commands in the file manually:

 ```